 If you own or are working on, a property that is used by swifts, it’s best to avoid building work during nesting season.
 When re-roofing is being done, you can preserve nest sites by making new nest holes to match ones that were there previously, or fitting a new swift box nearby.

 Unfortunately, many swifts return to Britain in the spring to find that their nest has been destroyed, with no replacement.

 Picking the Right Box

-It’s very important to choose a box that will attract the right species of bird.
-Swifts prefer built-in boxes that are installed into the walls of buildings or wooden boxes that are fitted on the outside of the wall.
+It’s very important to choose a box that will attract this unique species.
+Swifts commonly nest in colonies on buildings and need boxes with just the right dimensions.
+Swift boxes can be integrated into a wall or retro fitted extension.
 Nest moulds are also used as a stable foundation for their nests to stop the eggs from rolling away.

 There are some great examples of these bird boxes which demonstrate how they can be incorporated into the structure of a building.
 These are usually bolted high up on to stable surfaces and can be found at the top of buildings.

 Genesis swift nest boxes are widely used in Ireland, and are now available in the UK and the rest of Europe exclusively through Wildcare.
 They have been designed with input from experts at Swift Conservation Ireland and other conservation bodies.